DelusionArun/CodingChallenge/CHALLENGE_README.md

 [5,4,3,2,1]
 </pre>

-Then, Kazuma would not have drawn a transmutation circle because it would not have been "efficient" to do so.
+Then, Kazuma would not have drawn a transmutation circle because it would have cost him more to hire the adventurers to protect him than he could potentially earn.
+Hence, it would not have been "efficient" for him to do so.
 His ideal move in this scenario would be to just not go to the frontline.

 <pre>
 | t0             | t1             | t2                | t3            | t4           |